Ankitmark/Map-Reduce-LogProcessor/Doc/Document.md

 ### First Mapper class: TokenizerMapper

 In this task the mapper take the log as input produce the time interval as key which is one minute and the rest of the log as value.
-In this processes the Mapper take the timestamp from the log and add one minute to it and create this start time and end time as time interval.
+In this processes the Mapper take the timestamp from the log and create each minute as time interval.
 Then the mapper strip out the rest of the log and combine it with the time interval to make the key and value pair where the time interval is the key and the message is the value.

 ### First Reducer class: Task2Reducer